A Little Background

 In 1985, “Big” Dick Wood started the first of his two presidencies.
 Rick Bonnett served as El Presidente from 1986-1987.
 By 1987 it was Mike “Who Me” Patton‘s turn to serve as president, followed by Mike C (1989-1990).
 Dick Wood returned again in 1990.
 Big changes happened in 1992 when we merged with Rohr Industries Ski Club to become the North Island Snowdrifters.
 We had two presidents from 1993-1994 – Marlyn C (Rohr) and Dick Wood.
 The merger brought us about 60 new members.

 In 1995, we had our first non-North Islander, first non-government employee as president, Mike “Bubba” Sanford.
 This retired Navy commander put his heart and soul into the club.
 The glib Michael solicited everyone and anyone to join the club.
 I think he even got his own mother to join!
 As a result, our membership soared.
 Mike’s energy eventually landed him the presidency of FWSA as well.
 In 1999, Mike stepped down and Bob March was voted in.
 Sal Adona served as our leader before Cheryl Riess, was elected in 2003.
 Cheryl served three terms followed by Rick Bonnett, also serving three terms until 2009.
 Cathy Hamlin was elected in 2009 and after a one year term which included amending our by-laws and constititution was followed by Nick Cowell in 2010.
 Nick led the club for a term until Barry Cole took over in 2011.
-Barry did two terms as the president.
-Dave Arnold took up the lead in 2013 and served 4 terms then Nick Cowell was reelected in 2018, and served for two more terms, Kris Watkin took over in 2019 as the current president.
+Barry did two terms.
+Dave Arnold took over and completed three terms.
+Nick Cowell took over from Dave and served two more terms.
+Kris Watkin took over from Nick in 2019 and is the current president on her second term.